azachar/jasmine2-protractor-utils/README.md

 ## Environmental variables

 Screenshoter out-of-box obtains build information.
-However, some CI does not have an environmental variable for a commit message.
+However, some CI does not have an environmental variable for a commit message or tags.
 Thus you need to obtain it manually:

 **GitLab**
 ```sh